CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

    Note: You may arrest a player for default laws when there is no mayor.

-3. If a law on the law board says (AOS/KOS) you may be either arrested or killed when breaking a law.
+3. If a law on the law board says (AOS/KOS) only then may you be either arrested or killed when breaking that law.
    Note: Police must try to arrest first; after 5 seconds, they may kill the player resisting arrest.